pluja/awesome-privacy/README.md

 #### ChatGPT

 - [llama.cpp](https://github.com/ggerganov/llama.cpp) - Inference of Facebook's LLaMA model in pure C/C++ so it can run locally on a CPU.
+- [LocalAI](https://github.com/go-skynet/LocalAI) - Self-hosted, community-driven simple local OpenAI-compatible API written in go.
+Can be used as a drop-in replacement for OpenAI, running on CPU with consumer-grade hardware.

 #### Copilot